McManning/BlueGraph/README.md

 ## Work in Progress

-This framework is being built to support features of an upcoming title and is not yet ready for prime time.
-But if you are interested in taking it for a test run yourself, let's talk.

-The master branch is unstable and still in active development.
-A release will be tagged once it's considered usable.
+The master branch is unstable and API still in active development.

+If you are still interested for trying it for yourself, feel free to provide feedback.

+Documentation is coming... eventually...

 ## Features

-Most of what's advertised for xNode, sans supporting older versions of Unity.
-Still in progress of trying to come up with a proper feature list that isn't just lifted from theirs.
-Bear with me.

-* Lightweight runtime graph data
-* Editor built on top of UIElements and GraphView
+* Node-based visual editor built on top of Unity's modern UI framework
-* Easily extendable for different use cases, including UE4-style flow control
-* Multiline comment blocks for grouping nodes
+* Simple node development process through C# attributes on fields
 * Modularization of nodes and grouping related nodes into searchable subcategories
-* Support for exposing pure static functions to the graph, without the need of wrapping each in a class (*AOT platforms not supported - see Examples/ExecGraph for a possible solution*)
-* Typed ports with automatic type conversions where appropriate. `IConvertible` classes supported.
+* Easily extendable for different use cases

+## Requirements

+Requires Unity version 2019.3 or above.

+>The framework makes use of Unity's [[SerializeReference]](https://docs.unity3d.com/ScriptReference/SerializeReference.html) attribute for native polymorphic serialization support introduced in 2019.3.

 # Installing with Unity Package Manager

-_(Requires Unity version 2019.1 or above)_

 To install this project as a Git dependency using the Unity Package Manager, add the following line to your project's manifest.json: